AhmedSamy16/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet =>  prints the alphabet in lowercase, followed by a new line.
 3-print_alphabets.c => prints the alphabet in lowercase, and then in uppercase, followed by a new line.
-4-print_alphabt.c => print all the lowercase letters except q and e
+4-print_alphabt.c => print all the lowercase letters except q and e 5-print_numbers.c => prints all single digit numbers of base 10 starting from 0, followed by a new line.